NALTP/Rules/README.md

   - (1) Players:
     - (a) Microphone restrictions will not be enforced.
     - (b) Players who are not actively playing are considered “Non-Players” for the half.
-    - (c) Mid-game substitutes are permitted to begin using a voice channel once they have joined the game.
-The player being replaced must stop using the voice channel at the same time.
+    - (c) Mid-game substitutes are permitted to begin talking in a voice channel once they have joined the game.
+The player being replaced must stop talking in the voice channel at the same time.
   - (2) Non-Players:
     - (a) For the duration of the game all microphones must be muted.
 Failure to mute may result in priority or waiver wire penalties, point deductions or forfeiture at the discretion of the CRC.
     - (b) Screen sharing via discord will also not be permitted for non-players.
     - (c) Players from teams other than the team using a voice channel may face disciplinary action or have their team penalized for unmuting during a game.
     - (d) One Captain or official Co-Captain per team is allowed to spectate and make in-game comments during the regular season Novice league matches to help develop Novice league level of play.
+They may not communicate information such as powerup timers.
 This does not continue into the playoffs.
 ___
 ### Article VIII - Playoffs

 #### Section A - Team Eligibility
-  - (1) Major League:
-    - (a) The top (TBA) teams will advance to the playoffs.
-  - (2) Minors League:
-    - (a) The top (TBA) teams will advance to the playoffs.
+  - (1) The CRC will determine the number of playoff teams in each league.
-  - (3) Novice League:
-    - (a) Every team will advance to the playoffs.
-  - (4) Teams may not decline or otherwise remove themselves from playoffs without being eliminated.
+  - (2) Teams may not decline or otherwise remove themselves from playoffs.

 #### Section B - Seeding
   - (1) Seeding will be determined by the number of points earned during a season after penalties as outlined in [Article VII Section C](#section-c---points-and-scoring).